TheMattBin/3D-Geological-Modeling/README.md

 #### Geological modelling
 - Scripts for different modelling methods
 - Create visualization model for Hong Kong and removal of land
+#### Geotechnical modelling
+- Script for geotechnical model using kNN
+- Relationship between CPT and SPT
+- Combine SPT with CPT
 ### Others
 - Create and visualize 3D rising mains based on raw data
 - Visualize and compare lithological profiles underground